AaltoSciComp/scicomp-docs/triton/tut/required-cluster-setup.rst

 If you run your own cluster, create a quick reference such as :doc:`/triton/ref/index` so that others following tutorials such as ours can quickly translate to your own cluster's specifics.
+(Our hope is that all the possible local configuration is on there, so that you can translate it to your site, and that is sufficient to run).

 Connecting